growthpods/sb1-6kejut/memory-bank/progress.md

 - Updated UI (`JobCard.tsx`, `JobDetailsPage.tsx`) to remove job source information from display, per user request.
 - Updated `Job` type (`src/types/index.ts`) to include 'RapidAPI' as a source and add `careerSiteUrl` property (type update remains for data integrity).
 - Successfully added a unique constraint (title, company, location) to the `jobs` table via migration `20250516192600_add_unique_constraint_jobs_title_company_location.sql`.
-- Successfully fetched and upserted 49 internships from RapidAPI using the 'Houston' filter after applying the unique constraint.
-Total RapidAPI jobs in DB is now 67.
+- Successfully fetched and upserted 49 internships from RapidAPI using the 'Houston' filter after applying the unique constraint, bringing total RapidAPI jobs to 67.
 - Both `scripts/fetchRapidApiInternshipsMCP.js` and `netlify/functions/fetch-daily-jobs.js` now default to `location_filter: 'Texas'` and use mandatory "high school" keyword filters.
+- Successfully ran `scripts/fetchRapidApiInternshipsMCP.js` with 'Texas' and mandatory "high school" filters, fetching 33 jobs and increasing total RapidAPI jobs in DB to 85.

 ## What's Left to Build
 - Debug the chat interface to properly display responses from the Gemini API.